top of page

 Day 1: 2:50h

 From the trailhead, it takes around 1:30h to Shirabisogoya through the forest.
 There is a little pond, and it's normally open in winter for snacks and has a toilet.
 Then it's another 1:20h to Honzawa onsen.
 Depending on the weather, you can continue on to Tengudake and then stay the night or go up the next day.
 The weather in the Yatsugatake mountain range is often bad, and it's rare to have a sunny and not windy/cloudy/rainy day.
-As you can see, we had bad weather at the peak too.
 Keep you schedule flexible and decide based on which day looks better.

 Day 2: 6h